wandb/codesearchnet/README.md

   ### Get Data

- There are several optoins for getting data.
+ There are several options for getting data.

  1. Extract the data from source and parse, annotate, and dedup the data.
 To do this, see the [dataextraction README](src/dataextraction/README.md).